-Nicaraguan President, Daniel Ortega, has advanced renewable energy initiatives by approving a significant solar power project.
-The El Photovoltaic Plant, developed in collaboration with China Communications Construction Company (CCCC), will produce 67.35 MW representing a major step forward in Nicaragua's energy sector.
+Nicaraguan President Daniel Ortega is advancing the country’s renewable energy initiatives with the approval of a significant solar power project.
+Developed in collaboration with China Communications Construction Company (CCCC), the El Photovoltaic Plant will produce 67.35 MW, marking a major step forward for Nicaragua’s energy sector.

 Ortega Signs $68M Solar Power Deal for Matagalpa